-A ferrite (type Stewart 28A2029-0A0) may also be applied on the scanner side of the Ethernet cable to reduce electrical noise.
+A ferrite (type Stewart 28A2029-0A0) must be applied on the scanner side of the Ethernet cable to reduce electrical noise.
+The cable shield must also be connected to the chassis of both connectors.

 The Ethernet interface can be used for TCP/IP communication with a remote or local host computer by connecting the scanner to a LAN.
 It can also be connected directly to a host PC.